 Seek the shade and avoid the noonday sun.

-Try to stay out of the sun between 11 am and 4 pm.
+Try to stay out of the sun between 11 am and 3 pm, and when the UV index is higher than 3.
 This is when the sun's ultraviolet B radiation is strongest.
 It is safer to be outside in the early morning or late afternoon.